WojtekKamilowski/CI_PP5_HSBS/README.md

 - Add a a new book to the offer
 ![Messages and Interaction With Users](docs/messages/new-book.png)

-- Commence editting book details
+- Commence editing book details
 ![Messages and Interaction With Users](docs/messages/edit-book.png)

 - Update book details